ogdenpm/intel80tools/cpmsrc/basice/GettingToBinary.md

 ### Patching

+There are two reasons the final file needs to be patched to align with the original

-As noted above there are a small number of cases where I have to apply patches post build to work around the compiler differences.
-In addition as the compiled code has uninitialsed data and the com file is padded to a sector boundary.
-When the Intel omf file is converted the a com file, these additional areas get loaded with what ever data was in the computer memory at the time.
+1. As noted above there are a small number of cases where post build fixup is required to work around compiler differences.
+2. When the Intel omf file is converted to a CP/M executable, random data is used for uninitialised data and padding to the end of the last sector.

-To create the final com files, I apply patch files to the generated omf file that provide the required binary image.
-There is some annotation in the patch file that describes whether the changes are real patches, random date for uninitialsed areas or random padding to the sector boundary.
+To create the final com files, I use my obj2bin utility that converts the omf file, together with a patch file, into a CP/M executable.

+There is some annotation in the patch file that describes whether the changes are real patches, random date for uninitialised areas or random padding to the sector boundary.

 ### Makefile

 With the modifications as noted above I now have a source set that compiles to match the original basic 2.1 and run 2.3 com files.
-The corresponding makefile allows make to automatically build the code and there is the option of building without byte matching by undefining the BYTEMATCH macro definition.
+The corresponding makefile can be used to automatically build the code.
+If byte level matching is not required, by undefining the BYTEMATCH macro in the makefile,  a normal build can be created .

-To change the Floating point precision you will need to modify the *.src files to set BASICE to 0.
+To change the Floating point precision to 7 digits rather than 6, you will need to modify the *.src files to set BASICE to 0.

 Note, if you do modify the code and in particular if you move the floating point library, the fpdata.src file declare data using INPAGE, which the rest of the floating point library relies on.

 ```
-Updated by Mark Ogden 16-Oct-2020
+Updated by Mark Ogden 22-Oct-2020
 ```